UBB-GR9X1/UBB-SE-2025-TEAM23/requirements/home-page.md

     - "Price" (ascending or descending),
     - "Percentage Changed" (ascending or descending)
   - A separate section of the page should display the registered user's favorite stocks, allowing them to mark or unmark stocks as favorites.
-    - The regostered users will be able to mark / unmark stocks as "Favorite"
+    - The registered users will be able to mark / unmark stocks as "Favorite"
     - The unregistered users will not be able to mark / unmark stocks as "Favorite"